Who we are

 After five generations of farming along the Sacramento River, we like to say that our roots run deep here at Scribner Bend.

-Connected as Scribner Bend Vineyards is with the community, we have been blessed with opportunities to grow and expand over the years.
-We added on our Barrel Room in 2007 when we realized we were outgrowing the original barn, and in 2014 we created a lovely outdoor tent space for weddings and events.
+Thanks in many parts to this connection with the community, we have been blessed with opportunities to grow and expand over the years.
+We added on our Barrel Room in 2007 when we realized we were outgrowing the original barn.
+Then in 2014 we created a lovely outdoor tent space for weddings and events.
 With beautifully crafted estate-grown wines, amazing staff, and the ongoing love and support of our neighbors and Wine Club members, we look forward to all the new developments that the coming years will continue to bring!

 18-year-old George Washington Scribner leaves the homestead in Palmyra, Kansas